haskell-servant/example-servant-elm/README.md

 ## Caveats

-- The client code doesn't have a test suite. :( `elm-test` wasn't updated for `elm-0.17` last I checked.
 - This project uses https://travis-ci.org/soenkehahn/wai-make-assets, which is experimental.
 E.g. there's no support for serving the assets in a production setting.